Daybreak:Volume 1 Chapter 3

 "Not at all.
 Well then, good luck, have a pleasant day, and I will see you around!"

 Ariadne turned back around and strode off, while the hall seemed to burst back into chatter.
-Crossing paths with the maid returning to deliver Pascal's meal, Ariadne also gave the petite girl a smiling nod as she went along.
+As the lady crossed paths with the maid returning to deliver Pascal's meal, she also gave the petite girl a smiling nod as she went along.

 Pascal however, didn't even acknowledge the maid as she served him his food.
 Feeling improper, Kaede told the the girl "thank you, miss", and received a surprised, almost gaping nod in return.

-Slicing off and biting into a sumptuous veal sausage, Kaede decided to prod Pascal's moodiness a bit:
+As Kaede bit into a sumptuous slice of pork, she decided to prod Pascal's moodiness a bit:

 "Finish swallowing your food before you speak," Pascal sent her a glance.
 "And close your legs when you sit."